-When we program, one of the most-used features is data collections, whether these are from a database, from an external service, or created by ourselves.
+When programming, one of the most commonly used features is data collections, whether they come from a database, an external service, or data we create ourselves.
 For example, imagine we have a list of employees or students in a school.

-In this tutorial we’ll see how to work with this type of data.
+In this tutorial, we'll see how to work with this type of data.
 We don’t create a variable for each employee or student; instead, we create a data structure called a collection.
-These collections can be arrays
+These collections can be arrays or Lists.

 1 - What is an Array?

 An array is a type that allows us to store a collection of data of a desired type.
-These types can be both primitive and types that we have created ourselves.
+These types can be either primitive or custom types created by us.

-Another feature of arrays is that they do not have a size limit and can contain as many records as we want, as long as there is enough memory on the computer.
-But the important thing is that the compiler won’t set a limit for us.
+Another feature of arrays is that they have no size limit and can contain as many records as we want, as long as there is enough memory in the computer.
+But the important thing is that the compiler will not impose a limit on us.

 Finally, arrays are immutable, which means that once we initialize them, they do not change.
 For example, we cannot add or remove elements from an array.